-Please allow me this opportunity to remind everyone of Galena Park I.S.D.'s mission: "...prepare students to become productive citizens and lifelong learners."
+Please allow me this opportunity to remind everyone of Galena Park ISD's mission to "prepare students to become productive citizens and lifelong learners."
 We take this mission very seriously, and every decision is rooted in the responsibility entrusted to us by each of our stakeholders.

-Thank you, parents and family members, for your support as we work together to educate your child(ren) and prepare them for every success in life.
-Your understanding and support of the information, rules, and procedures outlined in this Student Handbook will help guide your child(ren) through the 2020-2021 school year.
-If you have any questions about Handbook information, please don't hesitate to contact your child(ren)'s school.
+Thank you, parents, and family members, for your support as we work together to educate your child(ren) and prepare them for success in life.
+Your understanding and support of the information, rules, and procedures outlined in this Student Handbook will help guide your child(ren) through the 2022-2023 school year.
+If you have any questions about the Handbook information, please don't hesitate to contact your child(ren)'s school.

-Students, please read this Student Handbook and the Code of Conduct carefully to help you understand the regulations, policies, and procedures which all students are expected to follow this year.
-Know that every employee of Galena Park I.S.D. is committed to your success, and we will strive each day to help you fulfill your potential.
+Please read this Student Handbook and the Code of Conduct carefully to help you understand the regulations, policies, and procedures that all students are expected to follow this year.
+Know that every employee of Galena Park ISD is committed to your child(ren)'s success, and we will strive each day to help every child fulfill his/her potential.